 How can you fight SAD?

 Maintaining a healthy lifestyle, with regular exercise, healthy eating habits and social interaction can all help combat the onset of SAD.
-But as Simms points out, “two of those three are probably going to be impacted with some of the lockdown measures that we see evolving across Canada and the world this year.”
+But Simms also points out that pandemic restrictions may impact your ability to do some of those activities.

 Her advice?
 “Control the controllable and do the doable.”
-For instance, if gyms are closed, work out at home.
+For instance, if you’re hesitant about going to the gym, work out at home.
 Invest in warm winter gear and make sure to get out each day.
-If you’re struggling with Zoom fatigue, call friends on the phone or write letters so you stay connected, even while physically apart.
+Stay connected to friends.
 Sticking to a regular routine, that includes a set wake time and bedtime, can also help.

 “We’ve got to get creative,” says Simms, who admittedly doesn’t love the cold, but is determined to try new outdoor activities this year.
 “We need to rethink what Canadian winter looks like.”